 Benefits

-New onshore wind, and large scale solar, are the cheapest forms of renewable electricity generation1 and it is imperative that we deliver clean, low cost electricity as efficiently as possible for consumers.
+New onshore wind, alongside other renewable technologies, are the cheapest forms of renewable electricity generation1 and it is imperative that we deliver clean, low cost electricity as efficiently as possible for consumers.
 Mynydd Maen would be capable of providing clean, low cost renewable electricity for around 55,000 homes2 making an important contribution to the decarbonisation of Wales’ energy system by 2035.

 1 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/911817/electricity-generation-cost-report-2020.pdf